asian-chi/2020/call.md

             <li>present an extension or a discussion of an alternative perspectives of previously-published work.</li>
         </ol>
         <p>
-            Submissions must be in a maximum of four (4) pages in the <a href="https://chi2020.acm.org/authors/chi-proceedings-format/" target="_blank">CHI 2020 Proceedings format</a>.
+            Submissions must be in a maximum of four (4) pages in the <a href="https://chi2020.acm.org/authors/chi-proceedings-format/" target="_blank">CHI 2020 Papers Proceeding template</a>.
 Acknowledgement and references are included in this page limit.
 The submission language is English.
 Failing to comply with the template may result in a desk rejection.
         </p>
         <p>
             Original works that are accepted to present at the symposium may choose to have their camera-ready submissions to be listed in the ACM Digital Library one of the following formats: